twm/nblug.org/content/pages/locations.md

 Center Pkwy.
 Proceed 1/3 mile (4 blocks ) to turn left (east) onto Apollo Way.
 Sonic is on the right.

-**Enter by the gate at the northwest corner** (from the direction of Apollo Way), not the normal public entrance.
+**Enter by the back entrance**, not the normal public entrance.
-We try to put out a sign with "NBLUG" on it.
+This is a gate at the northwest corner, by Apollo way.
+Look for NBLUG signage.